Oxford jail seeks another full-time officer

-PARIS — Jail Administrator Dana Dillingham asked the Oxford County commissioners Tuesday to add a full-time, armed corrections officer to the jail’s staff.
+PARIS — Jail Administrator Dana Dillingham asked the Oxford County Comissoners on March 19 to add a full-time, armed corrections officer to the jail’s staff.

 “We’re at the point, in 2019, where it’s long overdue,” Dillingham said.
 “Obviously, there are contract negotiations that would have to be done, but it’s absolutely necessary.”